The Blood of Judas

 Here, let me take your coat.
 I’ve got your table for you as usual” he said.

-He led her down a long hallway which opened into a large, spacious area.
+He led her down a long hallway that opened into a large, spacious area.

 Clouds of bluish smoke hovered against the low ceiling.
 Three dozen or so small tables each bearing a lighted candle were scattered about the room with a stage at the far end of the chamber.